manticoresoftware/manticoresearch/manual/Logging/Binary_logging.md

 ```
 By default the RT flush period is set to 10 hours.

-Note that ``rt_flush_period`` only controls the frequency at which the *checks* happen.
+Note that `rt_flush_period only controls the frequency at which the *checks* happen.
 There are no *guarantees* that the particular RAM chunk will get saved.
 For instance, it does not make sense to regularly re-save a huge RAM chunk that only gets a few rows worth of updates.
-The search server determine whether to actually perform the flush with a few heuristics.
+Manticore determines automatically whether to actually perform the flush with a few heuristics.